 Some symptoms of a bad brake shoe include squealing noises, difficulty braking, vibrations when braking, a loose brake pedal, and an illuminated brake light warning sign.

-When you start braking and hear a squealing noise, it might be due to a worn brake shoe scraping against the inside part of the drum brake.
-To prevent this, you can use brake cleaners to avoid dust buildup.
+When you start braking and hear a squealing or grinding noise, it might be due to a worn brake shoe scraping against the inside part of the drum brake.
+Sometimes brake parts will come loose and squeal against the brake drum, and sometimes accumulated brake dust will cause squealing noises even though the brakes aren’t worn out.

 Difficulty Braking